wustlcse/FAQ/docs/index.md

 ## Late work

 Did you miss a deadline for an assignment?
-Are seeking to turn in work late? or Did you miss turning in an assignment because of school-, athletic-, or career-related events?
+Are you seeking to turn in work late? or Did you miss turning in an assignment because of school-, athletic-, or career-related events?

 * Address any expected absences before the semester begins.
 Athletic events, conferences, job interviews—all of these are important to your success and trajectory as a student at Washington University.
 Faculty are generally supportive of such absences, but when at all possible absences and work should be completed in advance.
 Consult with course instructors as soon as possible to identify ways to overcome known absences.  **Do not rely on a TA's response to such questions or issues.**
 * Many courses have built-in flexibility to help students overcome typical absences that occur in a student's life (athletics, job interviews, etc.).
 Examples of this flexibility include accepting work late (or early, "dropping" lowest scores, and/or extra credit.
 In those courses you should expect to utilize the given flexibility for these needs rather than be given additional accommodations.